 Take music, for example.
 My favorite band of all time is the Doors, led by the late great Jim Morrison.
 The Doors tapped into the Zeitgeist of the 1960s with music that protested against traditional mores.

 Their sometimes dark messages about love, fitting in, and pushing back against parental barriers struck a chord with young Baby Boomers who were just starting to flex their muscles and question the structures of the world that they were inheriting.

 A generation of students studying pop psychology grooved to the Oedipal overtones of The End.
 You’ll have to listen to this 12-minute song yourself to see what I mean, as some of the lyrics can’t be repeated on a family-friendly blog, but suffice to say that it reflected the Freud-inspired messages that were being taught in American universities in the 1960s.

 When US variety show host Ed Sullivan, worried about the veiled drug reference, told them not to sing the line “girl we couldn’t get much higher” from Light My Fire when they performed on his TV show, Morrison ignored him and sang it anyway.

 Sadly, despite these musical and marketing successes, the story of The Doors doesn’t have a happy ending.
-Overwhelmed by the burden of being a messenger of his generation, Morrison drank, snorted and smoked his way to an early death in a bathtub in 1971, aged 27.
-(Some people say he is still alive, travelling the world with Elvis, but that’s another story…)
+Overwhelmed by the burden of being a messenger of his generation, Morrison drank, snorted, and smoked his way to early death in a bathtub in 1971, aged 27.
+(Some people say he is still alive, traveling the world with Elvis, but that’s another story…)